myles-parfeniuk/SilhouetteSync/README.md

 ## To Do

 ### Hardware
-- Decide on full breadth of features
+- Decide on full breadth of features ✔️
-- Finalize OLED selection
-- Determine whether an external peripheral or onboard peripheral will be used for communication with software
 - Finalize IMU selection ✔️
-- Determine user inputs (most likely single navigation switch) ✔️
+- Determine user inputs ✔️
+- Finalize schematic
+- Finalize layout
+- First PCB bring-up
+- Test power draw for batter selection
+- Design device enclosure

 ### Software
+- Attempt basic plotting ✔️
-- Decide on choice of language
+- Decide on choice of language ✔️
-- Decide on choice of graphics rendering or plotting library
+- Decide on choice of graphics rendering or plotting library ✔️
-- Decide on choice of GUI library
+- Test animation and basic app layout ✔️
 - Write backend for communication with firmware (for prototyping UART/serial can be used)
-- Attempt basic plotting ✔️
+- Algorithm to derive individual joint angle regardless of absolute body position
+- Algorithm to follow through workout and report on effectiveness
+- Tracker information screen

 ### Firmware

-- Run tests and determine whether WiFi or BLE will be used to communicate with software
+- Run tests and determine whether WiFi or BLE will be used to communicate with software ✔️
-- Write driver for BLE or UDP (maybe TCP?) over WiFi
+- Write driver for BLE or UDP (maybe TCP?) over WiFi ✔️
+- Write driver class for BNO085 SPI IMU ✔️
-- Write battery gauge driver
+- Write battery gauge driver (decided to go with ADC battery measurement)
 - Write suit calibration routine
-- Run tests with BNO-055 IMU to determine if esp-idf I2C driver is suitable for comms ✔️
-- Write driver class for SPI (implementation of BNO085 later in project) ✔️
+- Improve wireless stability
-- Implement BNO085 sensor ✔️
+- Implement addressable LEDs
-- Write menu system for OLED ✔️
-- Write drivers for rocker switch or choice of controls ✔️
+- Implement device power up and power sensing algorithm

 ## License
 Distributed under the GNU 3.0 License.
 See `LICENSE.md` for more information.